samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You hurl a mote of fire at a creature or an object within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 Fire damage.
-A flammable object hit by this spell starts [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if it isn’t being worn or carried.
+A flammable object hit by this spell starts [burning](/sources/dnd/free-rules/rules-glossary#BurningHazard) if it isn't being worn or carried.

 ***Cantrip Upgrade.*** The damage increases by 1d10 when you reach levels 5 (2d10), 11 (3d10), and 17 (4d10).